Prices incl. VAT plus shipping costs

 Delivery time 30 Workdays

-The cot set consists of another top and bottom, two sides and a set of slats.
-As your little one gets bigger, you can remove three of the side bars so they can get into bed on their own.
-You should still make sure they can’t fall.
-The slats can be adjusted to two heights to adapt as your child grows.
+Our cot consists of a 2-part top and bottom, two sides with bars and a set of slats.
+As your little one grows, you can remove three bars so they can get into bed on their own.
+However, you should still make sure that they can’t fall out.
+The slats can be adjusted to two heights so they can adapt as your child grows.

-This cot features a sleeping area of 140 cm x 70 cm.
+The cot features a sleeping area of 140 cm x 70 cm.
+This link will take you to a modular system that means you can turn a cot into a junior bed!

 Details at a glance:

-- With the modular pine system: from baby crib to cot!
+- With the pine modular system: from cot to junior bed!

 - Available in other woods e.g. walnut or beech